DailyTools

 --complement: hsl(calc(var(--brand-hue) + 180), var(--brand-sat), 60%);

-Tailwind CSS and most modern design systems define their color palettes using HSL internally, because generating consistent shade scales (50-950) from a single base color requires only adjusting the lightness value.
+This is why Tailwind CSS and most modern design systems define palettes using HSL internally — generating a consistent shade scale (50 through 950) from a single base color requires only adjusting the lightness value.
+If you're building a design system from scratch, define your colors as HSL variables and derive everything else from them.

 HEX and RGB are different representations of the same information — converting between them is simple arithmetic.
 HEX #3B82F6 means R=0x3B (59), G=0x82 (130), B=0xF6 (246), so rgb(59, 130, 246).
 Converting to HSL requires a more involved algorithm that extracts the hue angle, saturation ratio, and lightness from the RGB values.